benbryansallao/Kurtina.js-v6.3.1/README.md

 # Iron-Man-Curtain
-Iron Man overlay with an smooth transition
+Iron Man curtain-overlay with an smooth transition